 The County participates in the Local Choice Health Insurance Program administered by the Commonwealth of Virginia.
-The adopted budget includes a less than 1% decrease in health insurance rates.
-The County will continue to pay 90% of single coverage premiums, 80% of Dual, and 75% for family coverage.
+The adopted budget includes a less than 6.3% increase in health insurance rates.
+The County will no longer pay the increase of the employee's portion.
+The County will pay 91% of single coverage premiums, 83% of Dual, and 78% for family coverage for FY2014-2015.